toepoke/community/README.md

 The FAQ now lives in the [wiki](https://github.com/toepoke/community/wiki).

-If the FAQ doesn't answer your query, please raise a [question](https://github.com/toepoke/community/issues/new?labels=question)
+If the FAQ doesn't answer your query, please raise a [question](https://github.com/toepoke/community/issues/new?labels=question).

 ## Suggestions

 Improvements and feedback have always been welcome and this isn't changing.

-Please raise your suggestion as an [issue](https://github.com/toepoke/community/issues/new?labels=suggestion), with the _label_ **suggestion**
+Please raise your suggestion as an [issue](https://github.com/toepoke/community/issues/new?labels=suggestion), with the _label_ **suggestion**.

 ## Bugs